SAM-QFS - NFSv4 group@ ACLs on SAMFS Filesystem Allows Access to One Folder But Not the Other

-Customer has NFSv4 ACLs are similarly defined for SAMFS filesystem directories, prod and test.
+Customer has NFSv4 ACLs that are similarly defined for SAMFS filesystem directories, prodserver and testserver.
 These directories are configured as Samba shares on a Windows 7 workstation.

-The customer's user name is a valid user in group@.
-He is not the owner of the file.
-He can access file Copy1 in Windows folder named test.
-But, he cannot access file copy1 in Windows folder, prod.
+The customer's user name is a valid user in group@ but is not the owner of the file.
+The customer can access file Copy1 in Windows folder named testserver.
+But, he cannot access file copy1 in Windows folder, prodserver.

 Samba log showsan error like this when accessing a shared file in the production environment:

-If he makes himself the owner of the file copy1, he can access copy1 without a problem.
+If the customer makes himself the owner of the file copy1, he can access copy1 without a problem.

-The customer was able to access copy1 after he remotely logged in to the Windows server.
+The customer is able to access copy1 after he remotely logged in to the Windows server.

-He was also able to access copy1 after he rebooted the Windows server and logged in to the samba share.
+He is also able to access copy1 after rebooting the Windows server and then logging into the samba share.